Boat Tours FAQ

 How much do boat tours cost?

-The River Tour:
+The Electric Boat Tour:

 Up to 6 humans